eugeniosu/ProductDevelopmentProject/README.md

 Getting AWS OutputKeys.
 ----------
 All the resources needed to make this project run were generated in the previous step.
-Run the next command to find out OutputKeys and save them in a safe place.
+Run the next command to find out OutputValues and save them in a safe place.
 ```
 $ aws cloudformation describe-stacks --stack-name ProductDevelopmentStack
 ```